kohki-ha/C-SISTEMA_DE_CADASTRO/README.md

-# Registratoin and Login System in C
+# Registratoin System in C

 Artist and song registration system with login.